Primary sclerosing cholangitis (PSC)

 Autoimmune Liver Diseases (AILD)

 PSC is a chronic cholestatic hepatobiliary disease that has an incidence of approximately 1 case per 100,000 persons/year.
 Two-third of patients are male, and of middle-age.
 The pathogenesis is not well understood, although immunological mechanisms and the gut-liver axis seems to play a role in the development of the disorder.
 Consistently, inflammatory bowel disease (IBD) is a frequent found in association with PSC.
 PSC has a highly variable natural history: it can stay asymptomatic for long periods but may also present with an aggressive course, leading to recurrent biliary tract obstruction, recurrent episodes of cholangitis, and may progress to end-stage liver disease or cholangiocarcinoma.

-First-degree relatives of patients with PSC have increased risk of both IBD and PSC.
+PSC is a complex inherited disease and first-degree relatives of patients with PSC have moderately increased risk of both IBD and PSC.

 Evidence suggest an immunopathogenic cause, as elevated IgM or IgG and autoantibodies are frequently found in these patients.
 More than 20 susceptibility genes have been identified in the pathogenesis of PSC.
 The most prominent ones are of human leukocyte antigen (HLA), particularly B8 and DRB1 indicating strong involvement of adaptive immune functions.
 Some other susceptibility genes are T-cell related, while CFTR mutations (contributing to the loss of protective mechanisms against bile acid toxicity) may be detected in one third of patients.

 Environmental risk factors are mainly unknown, however an overall reduction in bacterial diversity of the gut and altered abundance of certain bacteria is observed in PSC.